lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial.rst

 .. prompt:: bash

-   ap_pipe.py repo --calib repo/calibs --rerun processed --id visit=123456 ccdnum=42 filter=g --template templates
+   ap_pipe.py repo --calib repo/calibs --rerun processed -c associator.level1_db.db_name=ppdb/association.db --id visit=123456 ccdnum=42 filter=g --template templates

 In this case, a ``processed`` directory will be created within ``repo/rerun`` and the results will be written there.